 The challenge was to achieve the fastest lap over two 90-minute heats or to travel the furthest distance.
 Each heat involved a pit stop for a driver change with Greenpower rules dictating a minimum of three drivers per race.
 With over 250 students competing for chequered flag glory, the level of enthusiasm and competition was intense.

 Jenny Conlon, KMF's Training Centre Manager, said: "These young people have got the opportunity to feel like Lewis Hamilton.
 They have torn up the rulebook and designed and manufactured their own race cars from scratch — it's incredible!
 We hope the excitement of the day and the engineering experience gained over the past 9 months of the project, will inspire these young students to consider all of the exciting careers available to them in engineering and other STEM subjects."

 BBC sports presenter Mike Bushell joined the teams at Mallory Park on the day and even jumped in a kit car himself to have his own shot at race car victory.
 Watch the BBC's footage of the day here.

-The project, which challenges teams of year 10 students to design, build and race an electric kit car, is part of KMF's annual 'Young Engineer of the Year' (YEOTY) competition which is now in its sixth year.
+The project, which challenged teams of year 10 students to design, build and race an electric kit car, is part of KMF's annual 'Young Engineer of the Year' (YEOTY) competition which is now in its sixth year.